johnstonskj/racket-text-tree/README.md

 **Version 1.1**

 This release fixes all the known issues with nested structure handling.

-It also expands the allowed types by using the `sequence` and `dictionary` generics to abstract over various concrete types.
+* Feature: it also expands the allowed types by using the `sequence` and `dictionary` generics to abstract over various concrete types.
+* Feature: add a parameter for the name of empty sequences and dictionaries.
+* Tests: test cases expanded, more required.
+* Docs: all docs completed, more examples would be good.

 **Version 1.0**